Adithyan-KV/image_processing/binarization/readme.md

 # Binarization

 Converting an image into a binary image.
-Can be used for segmentation, text recognition etc.
+Can be used for segmentation, text isolation etc.

 ## Otsu's Binarization